 by Heather Taylor

-Heather Taylor is a campus planner and architect at Phillips Exeter Academy and the chair of the SCUP North Atlantic Regional Council.
+Heather Taylor is campus planner/architect at Phillips Exeter Academy, and chair of the SCUP North Atlantic Regional Council.